 How can we keep the traditions that are important, allow room for new ideas, and still keep our focus on what truly matters after the cookies have all been eaten and the lights have been taken down?

-No surprise on a blog called “The Art of Simple,” I believe the key to all of this is by keeping our traditions simple.
+You already knew this, but the key to all of this is by keeping our traditions simple.

 - Like to bake cookies?
 Great!
-No need to break the bank buying sprinkles for 12 different kinds of treats.
+No need to break the bank by buying sprinkles for 12 different kinds of treats.
 Stick to one or two favorite recipes, add in one new one, and only make as many as you can feasibly give away in one afternoon.

 - Want to give back this season?
 Fantastic.
 You don’t have to give bits and pieces to every single charity, feeling worn thin and giving-ed out by December 31.
 Just pick one cause that touches your heart and focus your resources there.
 Get your kids or your friends involved to serve for a few hours one weekend, and take time afterward to reflect on all you’re thankful for.